 FLORIDA Statute(s) and initial effective date(s) FLA.
 STAT.
-ANN. § 562.112 (West 2021) (eff.
+ANN. § 562.112 (West 2022) (eff.
 July 1, 2019) (protections as to alcohol-related crimes).
 FLA.
 STAT.
-ANN. § 893.21 (West 2021) (eff.
+ANN. § 893.21 (West 2022) (eff.
 Oct.
 1, 2012) (protections as to drug crimes).
 FLA.
 STAT.
-ANN. § 921.0026(n) (West 2021) (eff.
+ANN. § 921.0026(n) (West 2022) (eff.
 Oct.
 1, 2012) (mitigating factors in sentencing).
 Substantive amendments to law(s) July 1, 2019 - FLA.
 STAT.
-ANN. § 893.21 (West 2021) amended as follows: Added protection for arrest in addition to charge and prosecution; Added protection for use and possession of drug paraphernalia, in addition to possession of a controlled substance; Added protections for pretrial, probation, and parole conditions; Added protections for underage possession of alcohol and selling alcohol to an underage person; and Expanded protection to cover alcohol-related overdose.
+ANN. § 893.21 (West 2022) amended to add or expand protections for: (1) arrest in addition to charge and prosecution; (2) use and possession of drug paraphernalia, in addition to possession of a controlled substance; (3) pretrial, probation, and parole conditions; (4) underage possession of alcohol and selling alcohol to an underage person; and (5) alcohol-related overdose.
+October 1, 2022 - FLA.
+STAT.
+ANN. § 782.04(1)(a)(3) (West 2022) amended to add methamphetamine to the list of substances that trigger the DIH/DDRH law if it is the proximate cause of death to the user.
 Individual(s) eligible for GS protection Person acting in good faith who seeks medical assistance for an individual experiencing, or believed to be experiencing, an alcohol-related or a drug-related overdose.
-Person who experiences, or has a good faith belief that he or she is experiencing, an alcohol-related or a drug-related or a drug-related overdose and is in need of medical assistance.
+Person who experiences, or has a good faith belief that he or she is experiencing, an alcohol-related or a drug-related overdose and is in need of medical assistance.
 Protection as to controlled substance possession crimes An eligible person may not be arrested, charged, prosecuted, or penalized for the possession of a controlled substance (FLA.
 STAT.
-ANN. § 893.13(6) (West 2021)).
+ANN. § 893.13(6) (West 2022)).
 Protection as to drug paraphernalia crimes An eligible person may not be arrested, charged, prosecuted, or penalized for the use or possession of drug paraphernalia (FLA.
 STAT.
-ANN. § 893.147(1) (West 2021)).
+ANN. § 893.147(1) (West 2022)).
 Protection as to other crimes/violations Eligible person may not be penalized for a violation of a condition of pretrial release, probation, or parole.
 Eligible person may not be arrested, charged, prosecuted, or penalized for a violation of selling alcohol to an underage person (FLA.
 STAT.
-ANN. § 562.11 (West 2021)) or underage possession of alcohol (FLA.
+ANN. § 562.11 (West 2022)) or underage possession of alcohol (FLA.
 STAT.
-ANN. § 562.111 (West 2021)).
+ANN. § 562.111 (West 2022)).
 Requirement(s) for the protection to apply Evidence for the offense or violation must have been obtained because of the person seeking medical assistance.
 Exception(s) to protection The protection for possession or use of controlled substance does not apply to the first-degree felony for the possession of more than 10 grams of certain controlled substances (as described in FLA.
 STAT.
-ANN. § 893.13(6)(c) (West 2021)).
+ANN. § 893.13(6)(c) (West 2022)).